yjg30737/pyqt-editable-treewidget-example/README.md

 # pyqt-editable-treewidget-example
-PyQt example of QTreeWidget which is editable (intuitive enough to use)
+PyQt example of QTreeWidget which is editable

+Intuitive enough to use, but this is for example only

 ## Requirements
 * PyQt5 >= 5.8